 - From Robin Hood: Brother Tuck.
 Yes, Tuck was turned into a Magical Negro.
 The fact that they dropped the "Friar" and referred to the only black man in England as a "Brother" who never once gave any kind of spiritual or moral guidance was another way in which the combined forces of Political Correctness and Narm beat this show to death.

-- In the pilot episode of Community Jeff poses a question at a random black cafeteria worker and then apologizes by saying,
+- In the pilot episode Jeff poses a question at a random black cafeteria worker, to her confusion.

 Jeff: Oh jeez, I'm sorry.
 I was raised on TV, and I was conditioned to believe that every black woman over 50 is a cosmic mentor.